Memers Applauded Pelosi's Clapping Moment at the State of the Union

 After he applauded at his own State of the Union address in 2018, Donald Trump went viral.
 This year, it was his archrival, Speaker Nancy Pelosi, who got all the applause online.

 For Americans watching along at home, the moment was so brief you might miss it.
-But a Getty photographer captured a photo of Trump appearing to turn back to face Pelosi as she clapped with outstretched arms.
+But a a New York Times photographer Doug Mills captured a photo of Trump appearing to turn back to face Pelosi as she clapped with outstretched arms.

 As always in the grand tradition of memes, the people see what they want to see, with Trump critics who came to the immediate conclusion that she was trolling the president.